 Some residence halls are equipped with air conditioning.
-If you live in a building without air conditioning and have a documented medical condition that requires air conditioning, submit this information in writing to the Access and Disability Services.
-The installation of a personal air conditioning unit is strictly prohibited.
+If you live in a building without air conditioning and have a documented medical condition that requires air conditioning, submit this information in writing to the Health Center.
+The installation of a personal air conditioning unit without documented medical needs is strictly prohibited.